What's On Kyiv

 What's On Kyiv or What's On Kiev was a weekly, then monthly, then online English-language magazine published in Ukraine's capital Kyiv which covered both Kyiv, and Ukraine at large.
 As of late 2020, the magazine is defunct.

+What's On provided information about places, events, etc. in Kyiv, similarly to Time Out.
+What's On was available in print in many bars and hotels, as well as news stands, embassies, airlines, and various other business, tourism, and entertainment places.

 History

+In the early 2000s, What's On was owned by CPL Group and Euromedia / Euro Media Ukraine Ltd.